Tracking the Crew Dragon: Return to Earth

 But the success of the Crew Dragon mission proves that SpaceX is capable of safely transporting astronauts both to and from the ISS — marking a new era in American space exploration.

-You can see photos and video of the Crew Dragon return below — be sure to return to Freethink for details on future NASA missions.
+You can see video of the Crew Dragon return below — be sure to return to Freethink for details on future NASA missions.

 We’d love to hear from you!
 If you have a comment about this article or if you have a tip for a future Freethink story, please email us at [email protected].